mesosphere/dcos-commons/frameworks/mongodb-sidecar/README.md

 *Warning!
 Experimental quality software.*

 ## Sidecar
-We use sidecar application along with default java dcos scheduler to simplify framework operations agains mongo.
+We use sidecar application along with default java dcos scheduler to simplify framework operations against mongo.
 Mongo binary is used for initialization of RS and [ruby](http://api.mongodb.com/ruby/current/) mongo driver to manage RS state and query for current status.
 RS members are stored in ZK at /dcos/frameworks/#{framework_name}/rs_members path.

 ## UI